A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Ethical Considerations

 In this paper, we present an automated method for generating jailbreak prompts, which could potentially be exploited by adversaries to launch attacks on LLMs.
 Our study, however, is ethically focused on enhancing LLM security, not causing harm.
 The aim is to uncover LLM vulnerabilities, raise awareness, and accelerate the development of robust defenses.
 By identifying these security loopholes, we hope to contribute to efforts to protect LLMs from similar attacks, making them safer for broader applications and user communities.
-Our research, akin to previous jailbreak studies, is not intended to cause immediate harm.
-Instead, it aims to stimulate further research into efficient defensive strategies, leading to the long-term development of more robust, secure LLMs aligned with human values.
+Our research also explores the reasons why LLMs fail to defend and proposes corresponding defensive strategies.
+This can provide some insights to the NLP and LLM community as well as developers, to develop or offer more secure and regulated LLMs to users.